vinta/hal-9000/README.md

 $ cd /path/to/your_project/ # that contains a docker-compose.yml file
 $ docker-compose up
+# or
+$ hal up

+# add the file to the dotfiles repository
+$ hal link ~/.zshrc

+# add the file to the dotfiles repository
+$ hal unlink ~/.zshrc

+# force sync dotfiles
+$ hal sync

 # open the pod bay doors, please, Hal
 $ hal open-the-pod-bay-doors